Ville-Koli/SnakeGameTemplate/README.md

 Future plans:
-    Add genetic ai to train a neural networks for automatic playing
+    Add genetic algorithm to train a neural networks for automatic playing